DieAufzuegler/food-delivery-flask-restless/README.md

-Prototype of a REST API for a Foodora-like company built with the Flask-restless.
+Prototype of a REST API for a Foodora-like company built with Flask-restless.

 Student project for the "Software Engineering - Design" course at FRA-UAS during the summer semester 2017.